PyConPL/Book/2016/presentations/Python_for_Networking_Devices/text.md

 ##Summary

-How to start if you are looking at intoducing automation into your network?
+How to start if you are looking to introduce automation into your network?
 Start by reviewing your network design and determine what vendors are in use.
 If it is one single vendor and they provide a library, use that.
-If you have a mix of vendors, check if the multivendor wrapper napalm supports all of them.
+If you operate a mix of vendors, check if the multivendor module napalm supports all of them.
 If neither is an option, you can decide to use a lower level access wrapper like netmiko, but you will have to give up on using more advanced functionality that is provided by the libraries.

 And all of this, to get a few lines of config onto your router: